Family, family, family.

 shock, numbness, sadness, despair, loneliness, isolation, difficulty concentrating, forgetfulness, irritability, anger, increased or decreased appetite, fatigue or sleeplessness, guilt, regret, depression, anxiety, crying, headaches, weakness, aches, pains, yearning, worry, frustration, detachment, isolation, questioning faith.

 Quite often, family members will respond differently to the same death.
-When each person is going through their own individual emotional experience, it can be difficult to figure how to connect with and support one another.
+When each person is going through their own individual emotional experience, it can be difficult to figure out how to connect with and support one another.
 When someone you love is all of a sudden angry, depressed or anxious, or numb, your immediate reaction might be to wish they would snap out of it.
 Conversely, if you are the one feeling these emotions, you might feel more distant and isolated from your family.
 In a perfect world, people would have patience and understanding for one another, but sometimes this is easier said than done.